InternetFreedomFoundation/archive/content/post/if-youve-been-misled-by-facebook.md

 +++
-author = "SaveTheInternet.in Coalition"
+author = 'SaveTheInternet.in Coalition'
 date = 2015-12-21T06:10:34Z
-description = ""
+description = ''
 draft = false
-slug = "if-youve-been-misled-by-facebook"
+slug = 'if-youve-been-misled-by-facebook'
 title = "If you've been misprepresented by Facebook"

 +++